fry69/vite-plugin-localcaddy/packages/vite-plugin-localcaddy/USAGE.md

 ### Vite Shows "Invalid Host Header"

-- Add your TLD to Vite's allowed hosts: `server: { allowedHosts: [".local"] }`
+- Add your TLD to Vite's allowed hosts: `server: { allowedHosts: [".localhost"] }`
-- This is required for domains that don't resolve to localhost automatically
+- This is typically only needed for custom TLDs or `.local` domains

 ### Permission Errors with Deno